mapevira/reactive/README.md

 ## Usage

-The application exposes several REST endpoints for managing customers.
+The application exposes several REST endpoints for managing beers and customers.
 Below are some of the available endpoints:

+### Customer Endpoints

 - **List all customers**: \`GET /api/v2/customer\`
 - **Get a customer by ID**: \`GET /api/v2/customer/{customerId}\`